Frequently Asked Questions

 Is Acton Academy a Montessori school?

-We respect and incorporate Maria Montessori’s philosophy, but we are not a Montessori school.
-We also use the latest interactive technologies, hands on projects and the Socratic Method for discussions.
+While we greatly respect and incorporate Maria Montessori’s teaching philosophy, we are not a Montessori school.
+At Acton Academy, we use the latest interactive technologies, hands on projects and the Socratic Method for discussions.

 Why don’t you group children by grade?